RTEMS/rtems-docs/user/bsps/arm/raspberrypi.rst

 have a name of the form ``kernel*.img`` but this can be changed by adding `kernel=<img_name>` to ``config.txt``.

-You must provide the required files for the GPU to proceed.
+You must provide the required firmware files on the SD card for the GPU to proceed, and thereby to boot RTEMS.
+The BSP currently boots up with an older version of the official firmware.
 These files can be downloaded from
-`the Raspberry Pi Firmware Repository <https://github.com/raspberrypi/firmware/tree/master/boot>`_.
+`the Raspberry Pi Firmware Repository <https://github.com/raspberrypi/firmware/tree/1.20200601/boot>`_.
-You can remove the ``kernel*.img`` files if you want too, but don't touch the other files.
+You can remove the ``kernel*.img`` files if you want to, but don't touch the other files.

 Copy these files in to a SD card with FAT filesystem.